 “I am a teacher at the Queens and Kings International College, my monthly wage is N5k, and even at that, we are not paid the total money, we are paid N1k weekly, it is very annoying being a teacher in Nigeria,” one of the teachers said.

-Teachers at the Secondary section of the Queens and Kings International College, who spoke to MAWA, said BSc holders are paid N7k and N8k monthly wages respectively depending on the importance of the subject you teach.
+Teachers at the Secondary section of the Queens and Kings International College, who spoke to MAWA, said BSc holders are paid N7k and N8k monthly wages respectively depending on the importance of the subject they teach.

 Teachers who are all BSc holders at Madonna Secondary School, Ode Memorial College, and Higher Grammar School that spoke to MAWA Foundation said they are paid N8k monthly wages, while they respectively recounted how they struggle to perform their duties as a result of poor wages.